CyVerse-learning-materials/foss/docs/05_version_control.md

 # Version Control

+!!!
+Success "Learning Objectives"

+    After this lesson, you should be able to:

+    *  Understand the basics of `git` as a resource for reproducible programming
+    *  Describe tools and approaches to creating your `git` Repositories
+    *  Describe best practices for maintaining GitHub Organizations and Repositories
+    *  Maintain own GitHub user profile and repositories

 Version control refers to keeping track of the version of a file, set of files, or a whole project.